ansible-community/ansible-bender/README.md

 **Status**: proof of concept

+## Features:

+* You can build your container images with buildah as a backend.
+* You are able to set various image metadata via CLI:
+  * working directory
+  * environment variables
+  * labels
+  * user
+  * default command
+  * exposed ports
+* You can do volume mounts during build.

 ## Installation

 At the moment `ab` is not on PyPI because there is already such project.
-Hence I am looking for [a new, catchy name](#2)!
+Hence I am looking for [a new, catchy name](https://github.com/TomasTomecek/ab/issues/2)!

 You can install ab directly from github:
 ```